 WHAT WE DO

-The neutering of feral cats is a time consuming and important part of our work.
-All un-neutered feral cats that we are asked to trap are tested for FIV/FeLV.
-If negative they are neutered and either returned to the site from which they were trapped or if we have requests for ferals from farms, stables or smallholdings then we will re-locate them.
+The trapping and neutering of feral cats is another important part of our work and can be very time consuming.
+All un-neutered feral cats are tested for FIV/FeLV and if negative, after neutering they are either returned to the original site from which they were trapped or if we have requests, we will relocate them to farms, stables or smallholdings.